trilinos/Trilinos/cmake/tribits/doc/build_quick_ref/TribitsBuildQuickRefBody.rst

   repositorie's, and package's files get processed on lines using the prefix ``File Trace:``.
 This shows what files get processed and in what order they get processed.
-To get a clean listing of all the files processed by TriBITS just grep out the lines starting with ``File Trace:``.
+To get a clean listing of all the files processed by TriBITS just grep out the lines starting with ``-- File Trace:``.
 This can be helpful in debugging configure problems without generating too much extra output.

   This is set to ``ON`` automatically when ``<Project>_VERBOSE_CONFIGURE:BOOL=ON``.